des-des/imtala/README.md

 ### Installation

-Install a node package mananger:
+You can install using npm or another package manager.

-You can use npm to install globally with
+With npm, install globally with
 ```
 npm i -g @imtala/cli
 ```